ronancpl/HeavenMS/docs/feature_list.md

 * MapleReactorDropFetcher - Searches the DB for reactors with drop data and reports in reactorids that are not yet coded.
 * MapleSkillMakerFetcher - Updates the DB Maker-related tables with the current info present on the WZs.
 * MapleSkillMakerReagentIndexer - Generates a new maker table describing all stat-improvements from the Maker reagents (those empowering crystals and jewels).
+* MapleWorldmapChecker - Searches the map WZ files for map/field entries with missing tooltip informations (that would point which map the character currently is on the overworld maps).

 Project: